Prior Written Notice (PWN): The IEP Secret Weapon Every Parent Should Know

 There!

 That should be enough to get you going, right?
 When you have a good parent concerns letter and you follow up with PWN, it really is a game changer for families.
 Please note that some specifics such as a type of form, or what can be considered part of PWN may vary from state to state.
-Feel free to join our chat group and ask specifics if you need to.
+Feel free to join our message boards and ask specifics if you need to.